 About The New York Times Company

 The company mainly generates revenue from subscription and advertising.
-Subscription fees accounts for about 60% of revenue and includes the sale of subscriptions to company's print, web, and mobile products and single-copy sales of company's print newspaper.
+Subscription fees accounts for about 60% of revenue and includes the sale of subscriptions to company's print, and digital products (which include our news products, as well as our Crossword and Cooking products) and single-copy sales of company's print newspaper.
 Advertising accounts for about 33% of total revenue.
-Print advertising represent 54% of total ad revenues while digital ads represent 46%.
+Print advertising and digital ads both represent around 50% of total ad revenues.

-New York Times Co.'s papers are distributed worldwide in print and digital across 217 countries and territories.
-Average circulation for the international edition of the paper (which includes paid circulation of the newspaper in print and electronic replica editions) for 2018 and 2017 was approximately 170,000 and 173,000, respectively.
-Globally, NYTimes.com had a 2018 monthly average of approximately 134 million unique visitors on computers or mobile devices.
+Headquartered in New York, New York Times Co.'s papers are distributed worldwide in print and digital across some 225 countries and territories.
+Average circulation for the international edition of the paper (which includes paid circulation of the newspaper in print and electronic replica editions) for 2019 and 2018 was approximately 164,000 and 170,000, respectively.
+Globally, NYTimes.com had a 2019 monthly average of approximately 96 million unique visitors on computers or mobile devices.

-The New York Times is printed at the company's production and distribution facility in College Point, New York, as well as under contract at 26 remote print sites across the US.
-The international edition of the paper is printed at 37 sites throughout the world and is sold in over 134 countries and territories.
+The New York Times is printed at the company's production and distribution facility in College Point, New York, as well as under contract at some 25 remote print sites across the US.
+The international edition of the paper is printed at some 35 sites throughout the world and is sold in over 120 countries and territories.

 Sales and Marketing